 - PROVIDING WATER by drilling water boreholes to provide clean drinking water to Ututu and Achi communities.

 - ESTABLISHING FULL COLLEGE SCHOLARSHIPS to indigent students in Nigeria.

-- BUILDING A CHURCH in his Nigerian community so others may give thanks to God.
+- BUILDING A SPIRITUAL CENTER in his Nigerian community so others may give thanks to God.